-Telenor Montenegro

-In Montenegro, interception of electronic communications can be undertaken directly by the courts, the police for criminal investigations, or the Agency for National Security (ANS) on national security grounds.
+Telenor Montenegro General note on laws/regulations In Montenegro, interception of electronic communications can be undertaken directly by the Agency for National Security (ANS) on national security grounds.
 There is a well-defined process of judicial approval.
 Only the Supreme Court has authority to allow the intelligence agencies to undertake an interception on national security grounds.
 The police can obtain customer communications data by submitting a court order (in cases of police activity related to finding or rescuing people which are not conducted for the purpose of criminal investigation or prosecution, network operators and service providers may, even without a court order, disclose the retained communication data to the police).
 As well as the role the judiciary plays in interceptions, there are constitutional rights in relation to confidentiality of communications, and regulatory oversight of the police and the ANS.

-Communication data Lawful interception 1,112 -
+Communication data Lawful interception Network shutdowns Content restrictions Content distribution 1,043 - 0 0 0